(Part of the Austin Rocks series of posts by a local about things to do and see in Austin, Texas)

 One section explains how the quite tall President Johnson used his height and strong personality to cajole (er, how about, intimidate?) people when he was pushing for legislation, an idea, or a particular political appointment.
 Visitors can put themselves in that moment, then share it on social media with the #LBJLibrary hashtag, which is then displayed on a monitor.

 The 4th floor of the museum gives you a little flavor of LBJ’s youth and development, along with a year-by-year timeline of major historic events occurring as he grew up.
-I’d forgotten that he served in the Navy in the Pacific during World War Two – his service in aerial combat missions earned him a Silver Star.
+I’d forgotten that he served in the Navy in the Pacific during World War Two.

 There’s a little bit of future wife Claudia “Lady Bird” Taylor from Karnack, Texas in there, too, holding up a string of fish that she caught as a young girl.